Website Process

 Many professional web agencies can’t stress enough the importance of wireframes.
 By observation, it is a common tactic that most smaller web development agencies skip this very important process – with devastating consequences for the entire project:

-There are many reasons why agencies or single web developers chose to skip the wireframing process.
+There are many reasons why agencies or single web developers choose to skip the wireframing process.
 Some of them are:

 To provide more clarity on the importance of wireframes, I will discuss the importance of wireframes separately in an extra article.